fommil/fpmortals/manuscript/complete.md

   (fa |@| fb |@| fc).parApply { case (a, b, c) => a + b + c }: IO[String]
 ~~~~~~~~

-It is worth nothing that when we have `Applicative` programs, such as
+It is worth noting that when we have `Applicative` programs, such as

 {lang="text"}
 ~~~~~~~~